 The Andrea Aranow Textile Design Collection was assembled by renowned fashion designer and textile scholar Andrea Aranow.
 For more than twenty years, the 40,000 textiles comprising the Design Collection served as a vital source of inspiration for fashion and interior designers globally.

 Andrea Aranow has created fashion and studied textiles since the late 1960’s, receiving a degree in cultural history from Brown University in 1967.
 She then went to New York City to open Dakota Transit, a custom leather and snakeskin apparel shop in the East Village.
 Dakota Transit’s innovative custom pieces made the shop a music scene hotspot and attracted clients such as Miles Davis and Jimi Hendrix.

-In 1973 Aranow left New York to live in the mountains of Peru for ﬁve years, and began collecting pieces for her textile library of living cultures.
+In 1973 Aranow left New York to live in the mountains of Peru for ﬁve years, where she began collecting pieces for her textile library of living cultures.
 From Peru, Aranow relocated her family to London, where the British Museum took interest in a 400-piece part of the collection she had compiled in South America.
-From London, Aranow traveled to Asia, spending years in outlying districts of China and Japan.
-Andrea’s full story including her biography can be found here.
+In 1983, Aranow began traveling Asia, spending years in outlying districts of China and Japan.
+Andrea’s full story, including her biography, can be found here.